 While everyone celebrates Thanksgiving this year and talks about how perfect everything is, remember this: it’s okay to share that maybe, for you, it’s not.

-We’ve come up with a few tips to help you with your mental health and to make your holiday season a little easier to get through.
+We’ve come up with a few tips to help you with your mental health at Thanksgiving and to make your holiday season a little easier to get through.

 3. Don’t set expectations too high

-Also remember that however the next few days go for you we are here with you each step of the way so keep us posted, don’t hesitate to ask for support and make sure you take a moment for you.
+Remember that however the next few days go for you we are here with you each step of the way so keep us posted, don’t hesitate to ask for support, and make sure you take a moment for yourself.
 Your mental health and your feelings are so important so don’t battle with them alone.